pudly/schmopera-hugo/content/articles/stars-of-the-lyric.md

 related_people = []
 short_description = "The highlight of the evening, for me, was Matthew Polenzani and Anthony Clark Evans singing the famous tenor/baritone duet from Bizet's The Pearl Fishers.
 This was old-school opera glamour and Polenzani's elegant tenor found a lovely match in Clark Evans' rich, easy baritone.
-The Pearl Fishers, with Polenzani as Nadir, comes to LOC in a new-to-Chicago production at the end of November. " slug = "stars-of-the-lyric" title = "Stars of Lyric Opera" youtube_url = ""
+The Pearl Fishers, with Polenzani as Nadir, comes to LOC in a new-to-Chicago production at the end of November. " slug = "stars-of-the-lyric" title = "A packed Millennium Park welcomes the Stars of Lyric Opera" youtube_url = ""

 +++